jdoleary/Spellmasons/docs/TasksCurrent.md

+- Issue with Bleed, killed a vamp who had high health
+- Got it stuck where when I middle mouse, the camera flees away to the south
 - animate target cone
 - **Prediction error with melee on live build!!!
 0.117.0**
 - Improve UX for shove so that it's clear when you're not close enough
+- Make Discord, put link in the game
+- Split summoners don't have enough mana to cast
+- Loweer limit on split
+- bug: Many split summoners, then purify caused them to get super wide and normal tall.
+I might have split in different casts

 # 2022.10.15 Playtest
 - "All targets" copy is confusing if player doesn't understand targeting